-- When you advise us of your TAS details, you will be sent the Deed of Agreement for signing.
+- When you advise us of your TAS details, you will be sent the deed for signing.

-- Once this is returned and executed by the Commonwealth, you will be approved as a PALM scheme employer and can start the recruitment process.
+- Once this is returned and executed by the Department of Employment and Workplace Relations, you will be approved as a PALM scheme employer and can start the recruitment process.

 - Complete your recruitment application 8 weeks pre-mobilisation, including the submission of valid evidence of your labour market testing activities, to demonstrate there are no Australians available to undertake this work.

 - Once all approvals are in place, you can commence recruitment activities with the relevant Pacific or Timor-Leste government labour sending unit/s.

 If you have any queries or need help to understand the application process, please call the support service line (1800 51 51 31), or email (firstname.lastname@example.org).